How can I fund vehicle, machinery and equipment purchases?

 However, this approach can deplete your cash flow, so it may be worth talking to your accountant about the viability of alternative ways to fund vehicles, equipment or machinery.

-Taking out business finance can be a good idea for large scale equipment purchase where the initial cost exceeds your normal business cash flow capacity.
+Taking out business finance can be a good idea for large scale equipment purchases where the initial cost exceeds your normal business cash flow capacity.
 It also could be a good option if you expect to want to replace the item purchased, for example upgrading a vehicle or replacing technologically obsolete machinery.

 You may choose to finance the purchase of your vehicle, machinery or equipment using a traditional secured business loan1.
 This type of loan generally uses real estate owned by the business or directors as security.
-An unsecured business loan is another option to consider, if you’d prefer not to put property up as security.
+An unsecured business loan is another option to consider if you’d prefer not to put property up as security.
 However, you may find you can’t borrow as much.

-For sole traders and small businesses, the Australian Taxation Office has a home office expenses calculator and information about work-related car expenses that could help you work out tax deductions for your expenses:
+For sole traders and small businesses, the Australian Taxation Office has a home office expenses calculator and information about work-related car expenses that could help you work out tax deductions for your expenses.

 This webinar is produced by the Davidson Institute, Westpac's home of free financial education resources, building confidence today for a better financial future.

 1. Westpac’s products are subject to terms, conditions, fees and charges; and certain criteria may apply.
 Before making a decision, read the disclosure documents including the T&Cs for your selected product or service, which are available on request; and consider if the product is right for you.

 The information in this article (including any tax information provided) is general in nature; does not take your objectives, financial situation or needs into account; does not constitute financial or taxation advice; and is based on Australian tax laws current as at 20 January 2023.
 Consider its appropriateness to these factors; and we recommend you seek independent professional advice about your specific circumstances before making any decisions.